-This was my point of view about marketing in the early nineties from an article written for the British Columbia Chapter of the American Marketing Association and shaped by my interests in marketing the services of Go Direct Marketing.
+This was my point of view about marketing in the early nineties fr an article I wrote for publication by the BC Chapter of the American Marketing Association.
+It was shaped by my interest in marketing the services of Go Direct Marketing.

-My point of view has evolved since then from the idea of marketing to the idea of creating community and how our ability to create successful enterprise comes from focusing our attention, our resources, and our creative energy on how we create community around our enterprise, and with our enterprise, and as an enterprise.
+My point of view has evolved since then.
+I now see marketing as creating community.
+I see our ability to be successful in our enterprise is to focus our energy, our resources, and our creative ideas on how we create community around our enterprise, and create connections and relationships that contribute to the interests of communities we want to serve and be a part of creating.

 Marketing will never be the same